THIS PRODUCT IS VALUE-GRADE.

 Parts that are structurally sound will not be eligible for returns, including bed slats.

 Low beds are a great way to encourage autonomy and freedom in the early developmental stages of your child’s life.
-They help children learn about physical boundaries and develop spatial awareness while keeping the mattress off the ground to prevent mildew.
+When you provide your child with a floor bed, they can enter and leave when they feel the need, letting them regulate their sleep according to their body's needs.
+This independence helps them learn about physical boundaries and develop spatial awareness while staying safe thanks to the bed's low height.
+Plus, the frame lifts the mattress from the ground to stop mildew from growing!
 With Sprout's Montessori Floor Bed, children are free to interact with their surroundings at their pace, making the home the first learning environment.
-Mattress not included.

 Overall: 77"L x 40"W x 12"H